Skip to main content

 ColumnDescription

-HostThe DNS record host (e.g., track._domainkey.yourdomain.com)
+HostThe DNS record host (e.g., key._domainkey.yourdomain.com) — click to copy

 TypeRecord type (TXT)